SimonKraatz-USDA/EzPAI/README.md

 Example: python 0_hourscreen.py -i MB520_2020-6-29_MillbrookSchool-a_testinput

-This script to filter camera imagery by time of day, and export valid data to a file named 0_hourscreen_<input folder name>.csv.
+This script to filter camera imagery by time of day, and export valid data to a file starting with '0_hourscreen_'.
 The time stamp is set by the -c option, by default it is set to obtain from exif (-c 2) but create time and modified time can also be used.
 This tool accomplishes two goals: (1) it allows users to skip images that don't fall inside the hours of the day they're interested in; (2) it writes the image date and time into a csv alongside the image name and allows it to be adjusted from there.
 However, in practice we did not need this kind of screening, as the blur screening script and postprocess filtering described later usually take care of them.
 However, it is still needed, because the .csv output is a required input to 1_blurscreen.py.
 For the 21 images in the example, it took 1.2 seconds (i7 Dell Precision 7560 Laptop).

 csv content: the first column has the timestamp and the second column has the file name.